NomNomNow Review: Is It the Right Choice for Your Pet?

-Like most subscription pet food companies, NomNomNow uses artificial intelligence to recommend recipes and serving sizes for your pets to help you get started.
+Like most subscription pet food companies, NomNomNow recommends recipes and serving sizes for your pets to help you get started.

 This information includes the kind of animal (dog or cat), age, current weight, and target weight.
 The website doesn’t ask for specifics about your pet’s breed, health history, activity level, or eating preferences as many competitors do.